dantonklein/Floating-Point-ALU/README.md

 ## Max/Min

 Max/Min calculate the maximum/minimum of two numbers and returns the corresponding number.
 The user also has an option to specify if you want to compare magnitudes or do regular signed comparison with a paramater.
-Takes 1 cycle to compute.
+These units take 1 cycle to compute.

 ## Comparison

 Comparison can calculate equal to, not equal to, less than, greater than, less than or equal to, or greater than or equal to.
-The operation is decided by a parameter Takes 1 cycle to compute.
+The operation is decided by a parameter that the user can specify.
+This unit takes 1 cycle to compute.